ellakoa/postcard-poem/content/posts/swimming-with-stars.md

   sparkling sun glitter
   and when the sun sleeps
   and when the stars peep
-  Is it silver the moon
+  is it silver the moon
   spills onto the sea
   to make the sea shimmer
-  for the nighttime swimmer.
+  for the nighttime swimmer

   Possibly it is all three.
 alignPoemLeft: false